martinsumner/kv_index_tictactree/docs/RIAK_3_AAE.md

 - The `aae_controller` trackes the next rebuild time, the time when it should be next rebuild.
 This is based on adding a rebuild schedule (a fixed time between rebuilds and a random variable time to reduce the chances of rebuild synchronisation across vnodes) to the last rebuild time.
 The last rebuild time is persisted to be preserved across restarts.

-- The next rebuild time is reset to the past on startup if a failure to shutdown cleanly either the vnode or the aae service is detected through the Shutdown GUID.
+- The next rebuild time is reset to the past on startup, if a failure to shutdown cleanly and consistently either the vnode or the aae service is detected through a mismatch on the Shutdown GUID.

 - The vnode should check the next rebuild time after startup of the `aae_controller`, and schedule a callback to prompt the rebuild at that time.

 - When the rebuild time is reached, the vnode should prompt the rebuild of the store via the `aae_controller`

-    - the prompt should pass in a SplitObjFun which can extract/calculate the IndexN and version vector for a Riak object in the store.
+    - the prompt should pass in a SplitObjFun which can extract/calculate the IndexN and version vector for a Riak object in the store (this is required only in `parallel` mode).

     - the prompt should first flush all batched updates to the `aae_keystore`, and trigger the `aae_keystore` to enter the `loading` state.